pat-vik/ANN-Design/README.md

 # ANN-Design
-This is an assignment submitted for the course Machine Intelligence(UE18CS303) offered by PES University.
+This is an assignment submitted for the course "Machine Intelligence" offered by PES University.

 Explanation of Implementation: